Mark Webber takes pole position at Abu Dhabi GP

 Mercedes leads Ferrari by 313-309, with Lotus back in fourth with 285.

 “Third place, best of the rest, which is our target for this weekend,” Rosberg said.
 “The constructors’ is what counts for us.
 So that’s a very good result for us.”

 But Mercedes will have to assess what happened to Hamilton’s car.

-In fact, Alonso’s qualifying form has been so bad that he has not even made the second row since qualifying third for the Bahrain GP in April.
+Meanwhile, Alonso’s qualifying form has been so bad that he has not even made the second row since qualifying third for the Bahrain GP in April.
 Massa, meanwhile, has made the top three only once, qualifying in second spot for the Malaysian GP a month earlier.

 Because qualifying and the race itself are held at twilight, when the track is considerably cooler at sunset, only a limited amount of useful data could be gained from early afternoon practice runs, when the daily temperature peaked.

-The design of the 3.44-mile track, with its long, sharp turns and hairpin bends, exposes the lack of traction on the Ferraris, an ongoing problem this season and last.
+The design of the track, with its long, sharp turns and hairpin bends, exposes the lack of traction on the Ferraris, an ongoing problem this season and last.
 Neither Ferrari driver finished higher than eighth over the three practice runs.